-We've been taught we have to suffer for fashion.
-I'm all on board when it comes to a dress that is slightly too tight or a horrible strapless bra that becomes my only option if I ever wish to wear a gown, but no one needs that torture on the most important part of their bodies — their feet.
-Wearing high heels that kill your toes, heels, ankles and the balls of your feet, no matter how sexy the heel, instantly robs you of sex appeal.
+While we're totally on board when it comes to sucking it in for a corseted top or dealing with a less-than-comfortable strapless bra, we're so not here for torturing the most important part of our bodies — we're talking feet here, people.
+Wearing high heels that kill your toes, heels, ankles and the balls of your feet instantly rob you of your happiness — and kinda take away from an otherwise cute outfit.
 Even Kate Upton would have a difficult time looking hot while wobbling around the room in pain.

 Hold onto your heels because there are solutions.
-We spoke with beauty and fashion experts who offered 14 great tips on how to make heels more comfortable.
+We got some tips straight from beauty and fashion experts on how to make heels more comfortable.

 Wardrobe consultant and personal shopper Diane Pollack of Stylempower.com has let us in on a great stylist secret: Roll transparent deodorant beneath any area of the shoe (straps, in particular) to prevent chafing.
 "This will help it to gently glide instead of rub," Pollack said.